-Given the inherent difficulty of estimating these various impacts, the Group has prepared a sensitivity analysis over the allowance for expected credit losses taking into consideration the following scenarios across the Group's loan portfolio.
-The scenarios, including its underlying indicators, have been developed using a combination of publicly available data, internal forecasts and third-party information to form the base case scenario.
-These comprise:
+Given the inherent difficulty of estimating the various impacts, the Group has prepared a sensitivity analysis over the allowance for expected credit losses taking into consideration the following scenarios across the Group's loan

 - Base Case this scenario was prepared using reasonable and supportable information that is relevant and available without undue cost or effort at balance date.
-The Group took into consideration COVID-19 hardship loans and high-risk industry exposures and segmented these in the COVID-19 ECL overlay.
-Exposures took into consideration discounted security values, the borrower's former and ongoing reliance on relief (e.g. JobKeeper, JobSeeker, Superannuation early access and other forms of government support), the borrower's account conduct (i.e. payment history, advance position and continuing to make repayments), and the outlook of the borrower's capacity to repay or return to principal and interest repayments upon expiry of relief.
-PD & LGD default rates for these segments in the overlay took into consideration expectations and possibilities regarding unemployment rates and property price declines. - Downside case, worse than Base Case this scenario considered higher unemployment rates and consequent negative impacts to PD, along with additional high-risk industry inclusions. - Upside Case -this scenario considered the currently stronger macro-economic conditions remain throughout the period to stability and COVID-19 normal conditions with less impacted industries and consequent positive impacts to PD.
+The Group took into consideration high-risk industry exposures and segmented these in the ECL overlay.
+Exposures took into consideration discounted security values.
+PD & LGD default rates for these segments in the overlay took into consideration expectations and possibilities regarding unemployment rates and property price declines. - Downside case, worse than Base Case this scenario considered higher unemployment rates and consequent negative impacts to PD, along with additional high-risk industry inclusions. - Upside Case this scenario considered the currently stronger macro-economic conditions remain throughout the period with less impacted industries and consequent positive impacts to PD.

 The results of the sensitivity analysis performed, taking into consideration a probability weighted average of each different scenario eventuating, showed that the effect was material compared to the Group's base case allowance for expected credit losses.
-The Group has elected to use the base case to determine its expected credit loss allowance at 30 June 2021.
+The Group has elected to use the base case to determine its expected credit loss allowance at 30 June 2022.

 Given the economic uncertainties and the judgement applied to factors used in determining the expected default of borrowers in future periods, expected credit losses reported by the Group should be considered as a best estimate within a range of possibilities.
-The rapidly evolving consequences of COVID-19 and government, business and consumer responses could result in adjustments to the allowance in future periods.
+Government, business, and consumer responses could result in adjustments to the allowance in future periods.